ChrisArson/DevOps-projects/README.md

 - Stage "Test"

 Application is tested with `maven.sh`.
 This script is creating a docker container with maven image on it and it runs the given command, in this case is `mvn clean` and `mvn test`.
-To the container is mounted dir with pulled before files.
+Dircetory with files pulled before is mounted to the container.
 In post section, JUnit collects and displays the test results after completed `Test` stage.

 - Stage "App build"